-Looking for how to save money on food (so that you can spend more of your paychecks elsewhere?).
-I'm going to show you how to save money on breakfast, lunch, dinner, snacks, and eating out!
+Looking for how to save money on food (so that you can spend more of your paychecks elsewhere?), and how to spend less money on food you love?
+I'm going to show you how to save money on breakfast, lunch, dinner, snacks, AND eating out!

 Food is one of a family's biggest expenses each month.